kubernetes/website/content/en/blog/_posts/clientcmd-tutorial.md

 If no configuration is given
-(`KUBECONFIG` is empty or points to non-existent files, `~/.kube/config` doesn’t exist, and no configuration is given using command line arguments), the default setup will return an obscure error referring to `KUBERNETES_MASTER`.
+(`KUBECONFIG` is empty or points to non-existent files, `~/.kube/config` doesn't exist, and no configuration is given using command line arguments), the default setup will return an obscure error referring to `KUBERNETES_MASTER`.
 This is legacy behaviour;
 several attempts have been made to get rid of it, but it is preserved for the `--local` and `--dry-run` command line arguments in `--kubectl`.
-You should check for “empty configuration” errors by calling `clientcmd.IsEmptyConfig()` and provide a more explicit error message.
+You should check for "empty configuration" errors by calling `clientcmd.IsEmptyConfig()` and provide a more explicit error message.

 The `Namespace()` method is also useful: